 The acquisition of the Double E Ranch protects and restores riparian habitat and maintains perennial flow along Bear Creek.
 Restoration actions focus on passive restoration, including allowing riparian vegetation to reestablish naturally, and may include changes to grazing management or construction of exclosure fences to limit grazing and off-road vehicle use in the riparian areas.
-The property was acquired by the New Mexico State Game Commission in 2014.
+The property, which consists of 5,900 acres of deeded land, was acquired by the New Mexico State Game Commission in 2014.

 Gila River Farm Riparian Preserve

 This project will construct a shallow, seasonal wetland for wintering waterfowl and migratory birds along the Gila River.
 The wetland will be constructed in the Gila River Farm, a tract of land within The Nature Conservancy’s Gila Riparian Preserve, which is located approximately 23 miles northwest of Silver City.
 The Preserve covers an area of 1,300 acres and spans 5 miles of the 14-mile long Cliff-Gila Valley.
 The project will involve creating a 3-acre shallow seasonal wetland adjacent to an already existing 6-acre wetland.
-The Trustees are currently working on a grant agreement with the proponents of the project.
+Field activities will start in the spring of 2019.

 Headwaters Burro Ciénega Watershed Restoration

 The headwaters of the Burro Ciénega are located in Gila National Forest and on private lands approximately 23 miles southwest of Silver City.
 The Burro Ciénega watershed is comprised of approximately 109,257 acres of land owned by the Gila National Forest, New Mexico State Land Office, Bureau of Land Management, and private individuals.
 Ranchers in this area have grouped together to form the Upper Burro Ciénega Watershed Association, which works to restore and enhance habitat conditions and overall watershed health.
 This area is relatively unique in that a portion of the drainage is perennial (fed by local springs) and it sits within an otherwise dry Chihuahuan desert landscape.
 The perennial portion of the drainage is known as Burro Ciénega, and is home to fish, birds, and other wildlife.
 Indeed, ciénegas are one of the rarest habitat types in the semiarid southwest and provide important functions to migratory bird species.
 The work proposed under this project includes planting riparian shrub and tree buffers on suitable streambanks in the headwater portion of the ciénega and identifying, locating, and treating undesirable non-native State listed noxious plant species.
-The Trustees are currently working on a grant agreement with the proponents of the project.
+Restoration activities within the Gila National Forest started in early 2018.
+The project is expected to continue through 2020.

 Mimbres River Wildlife and Habitat Restoration